Small Business Acquisition Case Study – Landscaping Company

 1. The business: SpringSprout Landscaping

 SpringSprout Landscaping was started by Sonia Anderson in the early '90s.
-SpringSprout Landscaping offers landscaping services to residential customers, Home Owner Associations (HOAs), and office parks.
+SpringSprout Landscaping offers landscaping services to residential customers, Homeowner Associations (HOAs), and office parks.

 Sonia was attached to her employees, clients, and community.
-She wanted to find a buyer that would treat them right.
+She wanted to find a buyer who would treat them right.
 She was adamant about selling only to the right buyer.
 However, this would not be the only complication for this transaction.

 2. The buyer: Jolene Jones